Improving Reverse k Nearest Neighbors Queries: Preliminaries

 \subsection{Conic section}

-In mathematics, a conic section (or just conic) is a curve obtained as the intersection of a right circular conical surface with a plane.
-Conic curves include ellipse, hyperbola and parabola.
-Some properties of ellipses and hyperbolas are used in our work, so we introduce them in the follows. \begin{Definition} \textbf{Ellipse:} An ellipse is a closed curve on a plane, such that the sum of the distances from any point on the curve to two fixed points $p_1$ and $p_2$ is a constant $C$.
+\begin{Definition} \textbf{Ellipse:} An ellipse is a closed curve on a plane, such that the sum of the distances from any point on the curve to two fixed points $p_1$ and $p_2$ is a constant $C$.
 Formally, it is denoted as $E^c_{p_1: p_2}$ defined as follows:

 \end{Definition}

 \begin{Definition} \textbf{Hyperbola:} A hyperbola is a geometric figure such that the difference between the distances from any point on the figure to two fixed points $p_1$ and $p_2$ is a constant $C$.
 Formally, it is denoted as $H^c_{p_1: p_2}$defined as follows: